Multi-Language Major

 - ICS 270, WL 468 (.50 credit capstone internship) and WL 451 Senior Research Capstone

-- Two electives chosen from the provided list of courses in one of four tracks below
+- Two electives chosen from the provided list of courses in one of four tracks:

 Choose a Track

 Students take two electives from one of the tracks listed below.
-Substitutions may be considered and granted through consultation with the department chair.
+Substitutions may be considered and granted through consultation with the chair of the Department of World Languages, Literatures and Cultures.

-- Pre-graduate study is recommended for those interested in linguistics, comparative literature and similar fields.
+- Pre-graduate study in the humanities is recommended for those interested in linguistics, comparative literature and similar fields.

 - International development is perfect for those looking to work in business, nonprofit organizations, finance, economics or marketing.